Docy Child

 The Trust Services Criteria are noted below:

-• Availability – The system is available for operation and use as committed or agreed.
-The availability criteria require that a company documents a DR and BCP plan and procedures.
+• Availability: The system is available for operation and use as committed or agreed.
+The availability criteria require that an organization document a DR and BCP plan and procedures.
 In addition, it requires backups and recovery tests to be performed.

-• Confidentiality – Information that is designated “confidential” is protected according to policy or agreement.
-In many cases, this covers business-to-business relationships and sharing of PII or sensitive data from one business to another.
+• Confidentiality: Information that is designated “confidential” is protected according to policy or agreement.
+In many cases, this covers business-to-business relationships and the sharing of PII or sensitive data from one business to another.

-• Processing Integrity – System processing is complete, accurate, and authorized.
-Processing integrity may be relevant to companies that process transactions such as payments or errors made by your company such as flawed calculations or processing could impact your clients’ financials or significant processes.
-If processing integrity is relevant and included in a SOC 2 report, the auditor will review evidence that processing is complete and accurate and errors related to processing are identified and corrected.
+• Processing Integrity: System processing is complete, accurate, and authorized.
+Processing integrity may be relevant to organizations that process transactions such as payments, or errors made by your organization, such as flawed calculations or processing, can impact your clients’ financials or significant processes.
+If processing integrity is relevant and included in a SOC 2 report, the auditor will review evidence that processing is complete and accurate and that errors related to processing are identified and corrected.

-• Privacy – The privacy criteria should be considered when “personal information is collected, used, retained, disclosed, and disposed of to meet the entity’s objectives.”
+• Privacy: The privacy criteria should be considered when “personal information is collected, used, retained, disclosed, and disposed of to meet the entity’s objectives.”
 It’s important to note that the privacy criteria apply to personal information.
-This differs from the confidentiality criteria which applies to other types of sensitive information.
+This differs from the confidentiality criteria, which apply to other types of sensitive information.

 Privacy Versus Confidentiality Criteria

-The AICPA’s privacy criteria are applicable only if your company deals directly with data subjects and collects data such as PII from those data subjects as part of the service.
+The AICPA’s privacy criteria are applicable only if your organization deals directly with data subjects and collects data such as PII from those data subjects as part of the service.

-The collection of email and contacts for marketing purposes by companies is not typically enough to warrant the inclusion of the privacy criteria.
-In many cases, a company is entrusted with PII or sensitive data by another company that is actually doing the data collection.
-This is considered confidentiality by the AICPA (B2B data sharing).
-If your company collects data directly from consumers the privacy criteria may be relevant.
-Processing integrity is unique to each company if it’s relevant because no two companies process their transactions in the exact same manner.
+The collection of emails and contacts for marketing purposes by organizations is not typically enough to warrant the inclusion of privacy criteria.
+In many cases, an organization is entrusted with PII or sensitive data collection by another organization.
+This is considered confidential by the AICPA (B2B data sharing).
+If your organization collects data directly from consumers, the privacy criteria may be relevant.
+Processing integrity is unique to each organization if it’s relevant because no two organizations process their transactions in the exact same manner.

-For many service organizations, the Security criteria are of primary interest to their clients and other stakeholders.
+For many service organizations, security criteria are of primary interest to their clients and other stakeholders.
 Therefore, the scope of a SOC 2 examination, and thus the requirements for SOC 2 “compliance,” might only include the Security criteria.

 A SOC 1 report focuses on financial reporting controls rather than security controls.